Overview

 ngrok http 3000

-# Use the ngrok URL as your webhook URL in Eucalyptus
+# Use the ngrok URL as the webhook URL in your webhook configuration

 Webhooks API Complete webhook API reference